TheOnlyTails/zephyr-lang/docs/guide/literals.md

 title: Literals
 ---

-In Aura, everything is an expression, so it can evaluate to a value.
+In Zephyr, everything is an expression, so it can evaluate to a value.

 ## Literals